 - HVACR - refrigeration and air conditioning (RAAC)

 - HVACE - services and facilities maintenance (SAF)

 This test covers the same five core areas but also includes questions on the following topics:

 - highway works.

 If you are taking the CITB Health, safety and environment test to gain a card for access to construction sites please ensure you have checked the scheme requirements to apply for a card to ensure you are booking the correct level of test.

-We offer the following tests at our site at £48 inc VAT per person.
-If you would like to take one of these tests please contact us.
+We offer these tests at our site at £48 inc VAT per person (£21 test fee).
+If you would like to take one of these tests or have questions relating to construction health and safety, please click below or contact us.